Article

 5. External protection: Additionally, protect the lower parts of the shed walls in contact with the floor by applying a layer of bituminous or other waterproofing material.

-Door and Window Inspection
+Door and window inspection

-Gaps around windows and doors are potential points where water can enter the shed.
+1. Sealing gaps: Gaps around windows and doors are potential points where water can enter the shed.
 To prevent leaks, inspect and seal these areas regularly.
 Mounting foam or elastic construction sealant is best for sealing gaps as they effectively fill spaces and create a protective barrier.

-Windows and doors of the shed should be inspected regularly for damage to the frames and seals.
+2. Regular inspections: Windows and doors of the shed should be inspected regularly for damage to the frames and seals.
 Any leaks found should be repaired immediately.
 Additionally, consider installing weatherstripping and door thresholds, which provide extra protection against water and cold air penetration into the shed.

-Gutter cleaning
+1. Gutter cleaning

 Gutters and downspouts play a crucial role in draining water from the shed roof.
 Regular gutter cleaning is essential to prevent clogs and water overflow.
 Clogged gutters can cause water to flow directly onto the shed walls, leading to moisture and damage.
 It is recommended that you clean the gutters at least twice a year – in spring and autumn.